V Film: Transmission

 TV1000 was previously transmitted using D2-MAC and encrypted with the EuroCrypt encryption system.
 It was available originally via the Astra 1A satellite, and later via the Intelsat 707 satellite (where TV1000 Cinema was also available via the co-located TV-Sat2 satellite).
 Today, the Scandinavian version of Viasat Film is transmitted digitally and encrypted in the VideoGuard system (after previously using the Viaccess system that was widely hacked) within the Viasat package on the Astra 4A satellite.

-TV1000 CEE
+Viasat Kino CEE

-TV1000 East
+Viasat Kino East

 In March 2003, TV1000 East began broadcasting in Russia, Ukraine, Belarus, Moldova, Kazakhstan, Georgia, Estonia, Latvia and Lithuania.
 A channel broadcasting only Russian movies called TV1000 Russkoe Kino (ТВ1000 Русское Кино) was launched in October 2005.

 In April 2008 was launched TV1000 Premium.
-On 1 September 2008 TV1000 Action East was launched.

-TV1000 Balkan
+Viasat Kino Balkan

 TV1000 Balkan was launched on 18 November 2005 in Romania, Bulgaria, Serbia, Croatia, Slovenia, North Macedonia, Bosnia and Herzegovina, Montenegro.
 The channel aired Swedish erotic films at night until 2015.

 TV1000 Poland

 TV1000 Poland was launched on March 5, 2007.
-The channel closed on January 15, 2013 as become a Polsat Film.
+The channel closed on January 15, 2013.